ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

 - The value of `ImaginaryTarget.default_toolchain` is `ARM` (from `Target`).
 - The value of `ImaginaryTarget.OUTPUT_EXT` is `hex` (from `TEENSY3_1`).
-- The value of `ImaginaryTarget.core` is `null` (from `Target`, since that's the first parent of `ImaginaryTarget` that defines `core`).
+- The value of `ImaginaryTarget.core` is `null` (from `Target`, because that's the first parent of `ImaginaryTarget` that defines `core`).

-Avoid using multiple inheritance for your targets if possible, since it can get pretty tricky to figure out how a property is inherited.
+Avoid using multiple inheritance for your targets if possible because it can get pretty tricky to figure out how a property is inherited.
 If you have to use multiple inheritance, keep in mind that the mbed target description mechanism uses the old (pre 2.3) Python mechanism for finding the method resolution order:

-- Look for the property in the current target.
+1. Look for the property in the current target.
-- If not found, look for the property in the first target's parent, then in the parent of the parent and so on.
+1. If not found, look for the property in the first target's parent, then in the parent of the parent and so on.
-- If not found, look for the property in the rest of the target's parents, relative to the current inheritance level.
+1. If not found, look for the property in the rest of the target's parents, relative to the current inheritance level.

 For more details about the Python method resolution order, check [this link](http://makina-corpus.com/blog/metier/2014/python-tutorial-understanding-python-mro-class-search-path).

-## core
+## Core

 The name of the target's ARM core.

 Possible values: `"Cortex-M0"`, `"Cortex-M0+"`, `"Cortex-M1"`, `"Cortex-M3"`, `"Cortex-M4"`, `"Cortex-M4F"`, `"Cortex-M7"`, `"Cortex-M7F"`, `"Cortex-A9"`

-## public
+## Public

 Some mbed targets may be defined solely for the purpose of serving as an inheritance base for other targets (as opposed to being used to build mbed code).
 When such a target is defined, its description must have the `public` property set to `false`, to prevent the mbed build system from considering it as a build target.
 An example is the `Target` target shown above.

 If `public` is not defined for a target, it defaults to `true`.

-<span class="notes">**Note:** unlike other target properties, **the value of `public` is not inherited from a parent to its children**.</span>
+<span class="notes">**Note:** Unlike other target properties, **the value of `public` is not inherited from a parent to its children**.</span>

-## macros, macros_add, macros_remove
+## Macros, macros_add, macros_remove

 The macros in this list will be defined when compiling mbed code.
 The macros can be defined with or without a value.
-For example, the declaration `"macros": ["NO_VALUE", "VALUE=10"]` will add these definitions to the compiler's command line: `-DNO_VALUE -DVALUE=10`.
+For example, the declaration `"macros": ["NO_VALUE", "VALUE=10"]` will add these definitions to the compiler's command-line: `-DNO_VALUE -DVALUE=10`.

-When target inheritance is used, it's possible to alter the values of `macros` in inherited targets without re-defining `macros` completely:
+When target inheritance is used, it's possible to alter the values of `macros` in inherited targets without redefining `macros` completely:

 - An inherited target can use `macros_add` to add its own macros.
 - An inherited target can use `macros_remove` to remove macros defined by its parents.